Yar Mohammad Khan: Early life and family

+Education

+Yar Mohammad Khan passed Senior Cambridge from Dhaka Saint Gregory School.

 The Unfinished Memoirs

 Sheikh Mujibur Rahman expressed his views about a prominent leader like Yar Mohammad Khan in his autobiography The Unfinished Memoirs.

 Yar Mohammad Khan was one of the key founders of the Awami Muslim League in 1949.
 Presenting to you as a historical masterpiece in the words of Sheikh Shaheb in his biograpbiography The Unfinished Memoirs.
 The following scripts are written by Bangabandhu Sheikh Mujibur Rahman.

 Political career

 Formation of Awami Muslim League

 In 1949, Moulana Bhasani discussed the possibility of forming a new political party with disaffected elements of the East Pakistan Muslim League.
 A committee, headed by Bhashani, as president, and Yar Mohammad Khan, as secretary, was established to organize a June 23 conference, at which the resolution creating the Awami Muslim League was adopted.

+Yar Mohammad Khan was closely associated with the founding of Awami Muslim League on 23 June 1949, himself becoming its treasurer.
+At that time, it was a very challenging task to exercise opposition politics including founding a party in the face of stern opposition from the Pakistan government as well as the dhaka nawab family.
+In the backdrop, the contributions of Yar Mohammad Khan and another brave son of old Dhaka, Shwakat Ali alias Shwakat Mia (1918-1975) towards the building up of the awami league at the initial stage have been duly acknowledged by Bangabandhu on several pages of his recently published book Asampa Atmajiboni (The Unfinished Memoirs), UPL 2012.